eugf/raspberry_pi_setup_guide/README.md

 # Raspberry Pi Setup Guide
 ### Written for Genspace's Open Plant Community Project

-The goal of this guide is to create the minimal lowest cost setup for a Raspberry Pi (including associated peripherals) and fastest setup time, intended for new users to get up and running quickly.
+The goal of this guide is to create a minimal equipment, low-cost setup for a Raspberry Pi (including associated peripherals) in the shortest setup time, intended for new users to get up and running quickly.

 ![Rpi0W hardware-labelled+cropped](https://user-images.githubusercontent.com/12764347/90338534-40102d80-dfb8-11ea-94ee-dae62fd3cc1c.jpg)